 This is a clear call-out to her audience and what she offers.
-There is no second guessing what she provides and how you can reach her.
+There is no second-guessing what she provides and how you can reach her.

-The photo on right where she appears on stage also showcases her authority in the field.
+The photo on the right where she appears on stage also showcases her authority in the field.
 While this is overlaid with red, it’s still visible that she’s a speaker as well.

 On the top left, you can see her logo.
-An overall well branded cover photo with a great profile picture to top it off.
+An overall well-branded cover photo with a great profile picture to top it off.

 Another angle to explore is to showcase the brands you work with or support.
 Alternatively, you could also list down the customers that you have worked with.
 The angle here is to ensure your brand is seen.
 This would work especially well if you’re the founder or the marketing/sales team of the company.
 It aligns to branding goals.

 Have you shared stages with prominent people?
 Do you have a picture of yourself interacting with well-recognized industry leaders?
 If yes, this angle of cover photos would suit you.

 Showing a cover photo of yourself with authority figures would cause others to associate you with them.
 This means you’ll be seen in a more favorable light.
 It’s a psychological bias called the halo effect.